tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 a destination prefix, while the former is used by ingress TE routers, or Path Computation Engines (PCEs) when optimizing the placement of a flow based on the current network resource utilization.

-For example, when steering traffic on a delay optimized path, the IGP can use its link state database's view of the network topology to compute a path optimizing for the delay metric of each link in the network resulting in a cumulative lowest delay path.

 When path selection is network state dependent, the path computation can leverage Traffic Engineering mechanisms (e.g., as defined in {{?RFC2702}})